The Early Cricket Library

 More Than a Game – John Major (2007)

 A very fine book, it takes the story of cricket up to the outbreak of the First World War.
-John Major is of course, a former Prime Minister, one of a rare bred whose reputation grows with time.
+John Major is, of course, a former Prime Minister, and, unusually, one whose reputation has grown with time.
 It must be said, he acknowledges considerable help in both researching and writing this book, but his tone of voice still shines through.
-If I can find a fault, it is a preoccupation with the Patrons or money-men of the game – but there again, Major is a Tory.
+If I can find a fault, it is an occasional preoccupation with the Patrons or money-men of the game – but there again, Major is a Tory.

 Nonetheless, if, as they say, you want just one book of early cricket history, I think this is your best bet.